erwkuvi/flooIsLava/README.md

 If the player touches the floor, a "Game Over" message is shown, and the player is removed from the scene.

+## Getting Started

+- Clone this repository
+- Open the project in Unity
+- Open FloorIsLavaScene.unity
+- Press Play to start testing

 ![floorislava](https://github.com/erwkuvi/floorIsLava/blob/main/src_github/FloorIsLava.gif)